Improve your acting, singing, dancing, and writing skills as we create all-new, fully-staged shows during our one week summer camps.

 Who: Kids entering grades 2-8

-What: Theater games, improvisation, script development, stage movement, and live performance!
+What: Theater games, improvisation, script development, stage movement, and live performance (including costumes and lights)!

 Where: Concordia University Theater (Fine Arts Building) at NE 27th Ave & NE Highland St (0.3 miles south of Lombard)

 Why: Because musical theater is fun, creative, collaborative, and uses all aspects of one’s mind and body!

 Family and friends will be invited to a special, fully-staged performance on the last day of each camp at 2pm in the Concordia University Theater.

 Each week’s music, story, and performance are completely independent, so kids are encouraged to attend one, two, or all three camps!